mirageglobe/dot-files/README.md

 # dot-files

-public dot-files to make life easier.
+jimmys public dot-files to make life easier.

 # to use

-ensure that you have curl or wget. you can check by using the following command in terminal.
+ensure that you have git, and curl or wget; you can check by using the following command in terminal.

 ```
 # check dependancies